kerrysng/project3_kabbage/README.md

 ### APPROACH

-We decided on a microblogging travel app as the group had a better view of the outcome and function for the app.
+We decided on a microblogging travel app as the group had a clearer view of the outcome and function for the app.

 We first created wireframes and relational tables/databases.